Y Medium Fey, Neutral Evil

 For the DM

-The concept behind Y comes from an observation that I have made that women who want 'things' are seen as materialistic and shallow, while men who want 'things' are seen as ambitious.
+The concept behind Y comes from an observation that I have made that women who want material posessions are seen as materialistic and shallow, while men who want material posessions are seen as ambitious.
 Yes, this is an oversimplification of a complex socital phenomenon but you know full well what I am talking about, you fuck.

-Y's desire to rule the Feywild doesn't come from anything deeper than the need to have access to everything in the Fey whenever she wants it, a need of hers which is made known to the world at large on a very frequent basis.
-She definitely enjoys everybody being terrified of her, and the general feeling of power, but at the end of the day she just wants to have all the coolest stuff, not in the magpie/dragon way, but in the capitalist power play way.
+Y's desire to rule the Feywild doesn't come from anything deeper than the need to have access to everything in the Fey whenever she wants it.
+This need is made known to the world at large on a very frequent basis.
+She definitely enjoys everybody being terrified of her, and the general feeling of power, but at the end of the day she just wants to have all the coolest stuff.
+Not in the magpie/dragon way, but in the capitalist power play way.

 You can give her a love interest, I typically go with Mavet, the Queen of the Shadowfell, who I also have a character sheet of but it can be any NPC that works in your setting.
 Just know that if you make it a man, I am glaring at you through the computer.